Chief Financial Officer Job Description

 - At least 8+ years of experience directing, and mentoring staff required.

-- Proven record of success in setting and achieving goals in supervisory or director role (at least 6 years)
+- Proven record of success in setting and achieving goals in CFO or Directors role (at least 10 years)

 - Excellent organization and communication (written and oral) skills in both English and Spanish, as well as cultural competence and the ability to communicate effectively with people representing diverse interests, styles and backgrounds.